github/india/Startups/ACCELERATE.md

 Startups* meeting the following qualification criteria are eligible to be a part of GitHub Accelerate:

- 1. Less than 7 years in existence
+ 1. Less than 5 years in existence
- 1. Revenue less than $25M
+ 1. Raised less than $5M in Pre-Seed through Series-B
- 1. Raised a seed funding or Series A/B/C (or validated equivalent)
  1. Part of GitHub Accelerate’s program partners

 **Existing paying customers of GitHub are not eligible for this program*

+**Those who have received discounts or offers from GitHub or GitHub's partners are also not eligible*

 ## GitHub Accelerate Program Partners